 “Landlords, like all other men, love to reap where they never sowed.”-Karl Marx

-A good landlord makes all the difference between a smooth-sailing lessor and lessee relationship and a tumultuous one that is pervaded with litigious dealings.
-In any case, if you are looking to rent, here are some of the tips you should keep in mind in finding a good landlord:
+A good landlord makes all the difference between a smooth-sailing lessor and lessee relationship and a violent one that is pervaded with litigious dealings.
+In any case, if you are looking to rent, here are some of the tips you should keep in mind in finding a suitable landlord:

 1.)
 Look for transparency